tradingeconomics/tradingeconomics/python/EXAMPLES/markets/README.md

 #Markets examples

-In this folder you can find examples on how to get data from calendar using python.
+In this folder you can find examples on how to get data from markets using python.
 Remember that without a client key to login, only a sample of data will be provided.

 #**marketsEx**